-Scientific American magazine offers a number of reasons.
-Now, here at Fred Astaire Franchised Dance Studios, we’d probably say we like to dance because it’s fun, it’s social, it builds confidence and it’s such a healthy activity.
-Scientific American is a little more, uh, scientific.
+Now, here at Fred Astaire Dance Studios, we’d probably say we like to dance because it’s fun, it’s social, it builds confidence and it’s such a healthy activity.
+Scientific American magazine offers a number of more, uh, scientific reasons.
+Here’s what Scientific American says: “So, why is dance pleasurable?”

 “First, people speculate that music was created through rhythmic movement—think: tapping your foot.
 Second, some reward-related areas in the brain are connected with motor areas.
 Third, mounting evidence suggests that we are sensitive and attuned to the movements of others’ bodies, because similar brain regions are activated when certain movements are both made and observed.
 For example, the motor regions of professional dancers’ brains show more activation when they watch other dancers compared with people who don’t dance.